vyahello/speech-recogniser/README.md

 # Speech recognition
 Speech recognition program written in python.
-Just run a program and start talk with a Jack, it is fun I promise you!
+Just run a program and start talk with a robot named **Jack**.
+It is fun I promise you, have a fun!

 # Run a program
 Run script from the root directory of the project: